The stray dog issue

 Mumbai has over 12 million human residents, of whom over half are slum-dwellers.
 At least 500 tonnes of garbage remain uncollected

 daily.
-Therefore conditions are perfect for supporting a particularly large population of stray dogs
+Therefore conditions are perfect for supporting a particularly large population of street dogs

 Click to read some frequently asked questions